 If you are asked to submit quite a long proposal, make sure it is sub-headed so it is more readable for potential supervisors.

-First of all, think about your main research question, and how it could be broken down into a chain of manageable chunks that are all connected.
+How could it be broken down into a chain of manageable chunks that are all connected?

 Drawing a flowchart or spider diagram may help you with this initial step.